Gamify-IT/docs/dev-manuals/services/integrate-new-minigame.md

 ## Integrate cloning into the minigame:

 The backend of the minigame has to provide a route to clone a configuration preferably at `/configurations/{id}/clone`.
-This logic should deep copy a configuration for expample by implementing the clone() interface in every object.
+This logic should deep copy a configuration (without the object IDs) for example by implementing the `clone()` method in every object.
+Additionally, the minigame should validate that only lecturers can clone a configuration.
+It can do this by requiring a cookie (we recommend the cookie name `access_token` to conform with all other minigames) for the request that is a [JWT token](https://jwt.io/) that, when verified, should have the role `lecturer`.

 ## Integrate into the lecturer interface